 Even in Qingdao, where tea by no means pervades daily life to the extent it does in Hangzhou, incredibly expensive tea can be found.
-I sat for an afternoon with a woman who started her own tea shop at age 22, sensing an opportunity with the growth of connoisseurship in a city of increasing wealth.
+I sat for an afternoon with a young woman named Wang Yanxin who started her own tea shop at age 22, sensing an opportunity with the growth of connoisseurship in a city of increasing wealth.
 We sipped a heavenly Tieguanyin oolong tea whose price I inquired about.
 She said that it is probably worth 40 dollars a pound, which was at the time moderate price for the level of quality.
-Surprised by this I assumed that she must have even better Tieguanyin since most tea shop’s high end oolong goes for upwards of 100 dollars a pound.
+Surprised by this, I assumed that she must have even better Tieguanyin since most tea shop’s high end oolong goes for upwards of 100 dollars a pound.
 “No,” she said, “this is my best Tieguanyin.
 I know that you appreciate the tea for its flavor, so I tell you forty dollars, but if some people come in and ask for my best Oolong they would leave offended if I sold it so cheap.
 More and more people have so much money to spend, but they do not understand tea.
-They want to impress their friends so instead of offering a creamy, flowerly Tieguanyin to friends they will say ‘I have a 200 dollar a pound Tieguanyin.’
+They want to impress their friends so instead of offering a creamy, flowery Tieguanyin to friends they will say ‘I have a 200 dollar a pound Tieguanyin.’
 It is this kind of person that make our prices so high.
 If I sense this kind of person, the tea you are drinking becomes a 180 dollar tea.”

-It was this shrewd woman who made me first aware of a demographic group that used tea as a means to advance socially.
+It was Wang Yanxin who made me first aware of a demographic group that used tea as a means to advance socially.
 They might give an expensive tea to their boss with the price left on, or bring it to a tasting where they compete with their friends to bring the most costly sample.
 Those who can find the highest price win the highest esteem.
 I stayed up late that night trying to reconcile the humble kindness of my farmer friends who make the tea with the snobbish use of tea by the elite.

 I started the next day early, traveling to the tea markets asking other proprietors about these special customers.
 Sure enough, everyone that I spoke with had similar stories, all told with a tone of resentment towards the customers in question.
 However I came across one man with an interesting perspective.
 He prepared an old Pu’er tea made from the first spring buds of tea trees in Yunnan and aged for a decade in a compressed brick.
 The bricks sell for hundreds of dollars each and taste like wild mushrooms dried with cinnamon and nutmeg.
 The tea was extraordinary; Technically made from the same plant that an earthy astringent green tea is made from but processed in such a way to taste of mushroom and mulling spice.
 The process takes years of careful attention and a precisely controlled storage system.